Category: E

 πŸ‘₯ Population & Demographics

-As of the latest census, the population of East Waterboro is relatively small, reflecting its status as a rural town.
-The population is predominantly Caucasian, with a mix of other ethnicities making up the remainder.
-The age distribution is fairly balanced, with a slightly higher proportion of families and middle-aged adults.
-The town is known for its tight-knit community and friendly residents.
+As of the latest census data, the population of East Calais is relatively small, reflecting its rural character.
+The town’s population is predominantly of Caucasian descent, with a mix of other ethnicities making up a smaller portion of the community.
+The age distribution is fairly even, with a slight leaning towards middle-aged residents.

 πŸ›οΈ History